Briankipkemboi78/printf/README.md

 ## Description

-This printf project is a collaboration between Samuel Adebayo and Gerald Juwah.
-Who are Software Engineers studing at students of ALX school.
-This project involves a function named "\_printf" which would imitate the actual "printf" command located in the stdio.h library.
-This function contains some of the basic features and functions found in the man 3 of "printf".
+The printf project herein is a collaboration between Brian Kipkemboi and Sharon Wawira.
+Who are Software Engineering students at ALX school.
+This project is about a function named "\_printf" which mirrors the actual "printf" command located in the stdio.h library.
+The function has some of the basic features and functions found in the man 3 of "printf".

-What you would learn from this project:
+What to expect from this project:

 - How to use git in a team setting
 - Applying variadic functions to big projects